MayamaTakeshi/FollowThroughWebDevelopmentWithReasonML/README.md

 # FollowThroughWebDevelopmentWithReasonML
 Just preserving code written while following through WebDevelopmentWithReasonML by J. David Eisenberg

-Obs: at the time I read this book.
-ReasonML/BuckleScript were already rebranded as ReScript.
+Obs: by the time I started to read this book, ReasonML and BuckleScript were already rebranded as ReScript.
 So, there we some differences in the tools, dependencies and code.

 ## Preparation